Improved version of the PHOBOS Glauber Monte Carlo: Illustrative examples

 \subsection{Sample Results}

-As an example application of this code, 100k events were generated for Cu+Cu, Au+Au and U+U at RHIC energies~($\snn=42$~mb), and Pb+Pb at LHC beam energy~($\snn=64$~mb) using the {\tt runAndSaveNtuple()} function.
+\fi To provide example applications of this code, 100k events were generated for Cu+Cu, Au+Au and U+U at RHIC energies~($\snn=42$~mb), and Pb+Pb at LHC beam energy~($\snn=64$~mb) using the {\tt runAndSaveNtuple()} function.
 The resulting ntuples were used to plot the distributions of $\Npart$ and $\Ncoll$, shown in \Fig{fig:npcplots}.

 Using the event-by-event quantities, one can construct combinations of moments like~\cite{eccentricity}: \begin{itemize} \item{Reaction-plane eccentricity $\erp$}

 \item{Participant-plane eccentricity $\ep$}